QuESTHarvard/eCohorts/README.md

 # eCohorts

 # People's Voice Survey (PVS) Data Processing Code
-Neena R Kapoor, Shalom Sabwa, Mia Yu
+Shalom Sabwa, Kate Wright, Catherine Arsenault

 **This repository contains the .do files used to process and analyze data from the People's Voice Survey.**